 - Soothing botanicals help calm Winter skin

-- Natural antibacterial and antiviral properties of organic tea tree and rosemary essential oils are great for cold season
+- Natural antibacterial and antiviral properties of organic tea tree and rosemary essential oils are great for cold and flu season

 I began making soap in 2001 with ingredients that I believed in, for the people that I loved.
 After all these years, that goal has never changed.

-Made with Organic Coconut Milk, Matcha Green Tea & Cocoa Butter
+Made with Organic Coconut Milk, Green Tea & Cocoa Butter

 Certified Organic By OEFFA